Parent page: Routing the PCB

-ActiveRoute is an automated interactive routing technology that delivers efficient multi-net routing algorithms, which is applied to the specific nets or connections selected by the designer.
+ActiveRoute is an automated interactive routing technology that delivers efficient multi-net routing algorithms, which is applied to the specific nets or connections you select.
 ActiveRoute also allows the designer to interactively define a route path or Guide, which then defines the river along which the new routes will flow.

 The key ActiveRoute features that make this approach significantly better than a combination of regular interactive routing and auto-routing include:

 - Automatic optimization of the escape routes out of pin/via arrays - the most time-consuming aspect of manual routing.